Quickstart Guide (Sandbox)

 Welcome to the HIFI Quickstart Guide!

-In this guide, we will walk you through the process of creating a user, adding onramp/offramp bank accounts for the user, and then doing transfers.
+In this guide, we will walk you through the process of creating a user, passing KYC to unlock rails, adding onramp/offramp accounts, doing onramps, crypto transfers, and offramps.
 By following along, you'll gain a clear understanding of how our endpoints work and how to integrate them into your application.

 Let's first create a user!